kjx63pro/simple_todo_app_with_react_hooks/README.md

 ## Quick Start

 ```
-Install all npm pachages used in this app
+Install all npm packages used in this app

 $ npm install